MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 For example, you might have the caller leave a voicemail for the agents in the queue.

-For external transfers, refer to [Prerequisites](./plan-auto-attendant-call-queue.md#prerequisites) and the [external phone number transfers - technical details](./create-a-phone-system-auto-attendant.md#external-phone-number-transfers---technical-details) for number formatting.
+For external transfers, see [Prerequisites](./plan-auto-attendant-call-queue.md#prerequisites) and the [external phone number transfers - technical details](create-a-phone-system-auto-attendant?tabs=additional-resources#external-phone-number-transfers---technical-details) for number formatting.

 > [!NOTE]
 > When redirecting to shared voicemail, make sure **Let people outside this organization email this team** is enabled for the Team/Group in the Microsoft 365 Admin Center.